dar3k93/Service-Enumeration/services_enumeration.md

 # SMB

 --------------------------------------------------------------------------------------------------------------------------------

-It's protocol for sharing files and resources.
-Runs on port 445 or on port 139
+SMB - Server message protocl - is's protocol for sharing files and resources, printers.. on a network.
+Servers make file systems and other resources (printers, named pipes, APIs) available to clients on the network.

 #### smb_nmap